jhbardwell/Bacteria-Lot-Identification-Matrix-Program/README.md

 # Bacteria-Lot-Identification-Matrix-Program
-A Python 2.7 script with 2,687 line of code used to identify bacteria using a matrix of phenotypic traits analyzed using Bayes Theorem
+A Python 2.7 script with 2,687 lines of code used to identify bacteria using a matrix of phenotypic traits analyzed using Bayes Theorem
 This program was created in 2012 at Baylor University to analyze freshwater samples for the Hartman Lab and is copyrighted under a GNU license.
 Use any part of this program you wish with my blessing, just credit the author.
 This repository contains: